Find your next mortgage rate. Search the latest rates here!

 You’ll find it easier to secure property funding with planning permission already granted.
 Your lender will want to see all the related documentation as part of the application.

-Lenders may make an exception about planning consent if you’re a highly experienced developer who’s completed several successful projects.
+Lenders may make an exception about planning consent if you have development experience and have completed several successful projects.
 However, they will need proof that you’ve applied for planning permission at the point of application.

 How long are development finance terms?

-Property development finance terms are usually 12 to 24 months, depending on the size and nature of the project.
+The terms for property development finance terms are usually 12 to 24 months, but will depend on the size and scope of the project.

 While there are no real guidelines for development finance interest rates, a good benchmark starts from around 7.5%.